mainmatter/100-exercises-to-learn-rust/book/src/05_ticket_v2/09_error_trait.md

 This is a (rudimentary) example of **error reporting**: transforming an error type into a representation that can be shown to a user, a service operator, or a developer.

-It's not practical for each Rust developer to come up with their own error reporting strategy: it'd a waste of time and it wouldn't compose well across projects.
+It's not practical for each Rust developer to come up with their own error reporting strategy: it'd be a waste of time and it wouldn't compose well across projects.
 That's why Rust provides the `std::error::Error` trait.